Audio description: Canada

+In December 2025, per the modernization of the Broadcasting Act implemented by the Online Streaming Act, the CRTC ruled that DV requirements will be extended to online streaming services and video on-demand services within the next two years, applying to new pre-recorded original programming, pre-recorded scripted programming from third-parties, and "partially scripted live events of national interest" (with the CRTC citing that live descriptions during events such as the Academy Awards and ceremonies of the Olympic Games had demonstrated the feasibility of offering DV during similar events).
+Services will be required to provide functionality for browsing programming that contains described video.
+The CRTC also renewed the exemption for DV on non-Canadian prime time programming received within 24 hours of airing, but will require broadcasters to submit an annual report on programming it was unable to air with described video.

 United Kingdom

 The Ofcom code on television access services requires broadcasters that have been on the air for at least five years to broadcast at least 10% of their programming with descriptions.
 Scrutiny has applied even to ESPN UK—a sports channel—which was fined £120,000 by Ofcom for not meeting an AD quota in 2012.
 The regulator rejected an argument by ESPN that AD was redundant to commentary, as it is "not provided with the needs of the visually impaired in mind".